orchetect/SettingsAccess/README.md

 ## Requirements

-Requires Xcode 15.0 or higher.
+Requires Xcode 15.0 or higher to build.

-Supports macOS 11.0 or higher.
+Once compiled, supports macOS 11.0 or higher.

 ## How It Works (For Nerds)